About

 OUR RESEARCHERS

-We are a group of interdisciplinary social scientists who research key sites in biomedicine and biotechnology.
+We are a group of interdisciplinary social scientists and humanities scholars who research key sites in biomedicine and biotechnology.
 Our research makes more visible relations between humans and animals with a specific focus on the development of twentieth and twenty-first century cellular technologies.
 Together we study these key sites in biomedical research, both in the laboratory and beyond in heath research regulation, to make more visible current transformations around who and what counts as a human research subject in biomedical research.